abhijeetmhatre/ImportJSON_MFAPI/README.md

+ImportJSON_MFAPI

+Access MFAPI in Google Spreadheets End users are mostly non programmers who wan to import Indian Mutal Funds data in Google Spreadsheets.

+REF Mutual Funds Data https://www.mfapi.in/ Thiis site provides data from Indian mutual funds in the form of JSON.

 # ImportJSON

 Import JSON from any URL directly into your Google Sheets. `ImportJSON.gs` adds an `=ImportJSON()` function to your spreadsheet, allowing quick and easy JSON importing.
 To use go to `Tools` > `Script Editor` and add the `ImportJSON.gs` file.
 Now in your spreadsheet you can access the `ImportJSON()` function.
 Use it like this: